pasanjaya/ScalaCodes/README.md

 # ScalaCodes
-Scala codes for the paper 2017 questions
+Scala codes for the paper 2017